For A Versatile Solution

 What Are Your Needs?

-In the same way, if you’re looking for a speaker for your own personal use, you’re going to be choosing a speaker vastly different from the one you’d be buying if you’re regularly throwing parties and are looking to entertain a larger audience.
+In the same way, if you’re looking for a speaker for your personal use, you’re going to be choosing a speaker vastly different from the one you’d be buying if you’re regularly throwing parties and are looking to entertain a larger audience.

 If you live an active lifestyle and spend a lot of time outdoors, we’d suggest looking for a speaker that not only offers IP67 but is also made with general durability in mind.